Jurriën Timber: 2019–2021: Breakthrough and domestic double

-Timber made his senior debut for Ajax in a 3–1 win over SC Heerenveen on 7 March 2020.
+Timber made his senior debut for Ajax in a 3–1 win over Heerenveen on 7 March 2020.
+His debut season was subsequently curtailed after the 2019–20 season was abandoned due to the COVID-19 pandemic in the Netherlands.

+During the 2020–21 campaign, Timber established himself as a starting centre-back under manager Erik ten Hag, often partnered alongside Lisandro Martínez.
+He made his UEFA Champions League debut on 9 December 2020 in a 1–0 group-stage defeat against Atalanta.
+On 18 April 2021, Timber started in the 2021 KNVB Cup final, helping Ajax secure a 2–1 victory against Vitesse at De Kuip.
 He scored his first career goal for Ajax against Emmen on 2 May 2021.
 It was the opening goal in an eventual 4–0 win.
 That result confirmed Ajax as Eredivisie champions for a record 35th time.